-I'm going to stretch your imagination today as we really connect with the characters you are creating.
+I’m going to stretch your imagination today as we really connect with the characters you are creating.
 We want them to pop off the page.
-We want them to be so real that we'd recognize them if they walked into the room.
+They should be so real that we’d recognize them if they walked into the room.
 We do this with details.

 Some of the details on the template are critical for your story.
 You need to know strengths and weaknesses.
 And trigger points.
 You have to know what happens when someone pushes their buttons and compare that to their reaction when they are absolutely outraged.
 Their greatest failure could haunt them.
 They could even face something similar in the pages of your book.
 Oooooh!
 I get chills.

 Other details on the template are just to help you round out your main characters.
-It may never matter if they are right-handed or left.
-But you know this about your best friend, don't you?
-Then you need to know these details about your characters – whether you'd be their best friend or not.
+It may never matter.
+But you are living the story out through them, so you need to get to know them.

 Remember: nobody’s perfect.
 Perfect characters aren’t much fun to read.
 Real people have flaws.
 Give some to your characters, too.